hibari/hibari/README.md

 # Hibari Clients

-As of Hibari v0.1 (since year 2010), only the native Erlang client has been used in production.
+As of Hibari v0.1 (since year 2010), only the native Erlang client is used in production.
 All other client APIs (Thrift, JSON-RPC, UBF, and S3) are still in proof of concept stage and only implement basic operations.

 Hibari v0.5 will have a full-featured Thrift client.